 Title V Five Year Needs Assessment Training.Date Developed: 03/05/2014.
 Source: Association of Maternal and Child Health Programs.
 Presenter(s): Donna Petersen, ScD, MHS, CPH; Ron Benham, MDiv; Karin Downs, RN, MPH.
 Type: Webinar Archive.
 Level: Intermediate.
 Length: 90 minutes.
 Course Resources

 Principles of Public Health: PH 101.Date Developed: Unknown.
-Source: Pacific Public Health Training Center.
+Source: University of Utah Public Health.
 Presenter(s): n.a..
 Type: Online Course Training Series.
 Level: Introductory.
 Length: 240 minutes.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UE8MC25742; MCH Navigator for $225,000/year.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.